dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 JIT Implementation
 ++++++++++++++++++
-The LLVM JIT compiler functional.
+The LLVM JIT compiler is functional.
 The Lua and Ravi bytecodes currently implemented in LLVM are described in `JIT Status <http://the-ravi-programming-language.readthedocs.org/en/latest/ravi-jit-status.html>`_ page.

 Ravi also provides an `LLVM binding <http://the-ravi-programming-language.readthedocs.org/en/latest/llvm-bindings.html>`_; this is still work in progress so please check documentation for the latest status.